Connor Wong Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 20th-ranked team ERA among all league pitching staffs (4.49).
+- The Tigers' 4.46 team ERA ranks 19th among all MLB pitching staffs.

-- Tigers pitchers combine to surrender 137 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- In his last time out on Sunday against the Tampa Bay Rays, the right-hander threw 5 2/3 innings, allowing six earned runs while surrendering nine hits.
+- The left-hander last appeared on Tuesday against the Minnesota Twins, when he tossed seven scoreless innings while giving up four hits.

-- The 25-year-old has amassed an ERA of 4.89, with 6.6 strikeouts per nine innings, in 10 games this season.
-Opponents are batting .244 against him.
+- The 30-year-old has amassed an ERA of 2.75, with 9 strikeouts per nine innings, in 17 games this season.
+Opponents are hitting .218 against him.

 © 2023 Data Skrive.
 All rights reserved.